webdevwilson/tfwatch/README.md

 * Generates plans when changes committed to source
 * Review and apply plans

+## Configuration
+* PORT - The port the HTTP server will bind to
+* CHECKOUT_DIR - The directory that contains Terraform repositories.
+These must have a terraform.tfplan in them.
+* LOG_LEVEL

 ## Developing

+You can download the latest release from the [Releases](https://github.com/webdevwilson/terraform-ci/releases) page.

 * Backend written in go
 * Frontend vue.js app